 II.
 For rates assessed prior to 1 July 2021 a charge of 10 percent is made on rates unpaid after 1 July 2021.

 III.
 A further charge of 10 percent shall be made on any rates to which a penalty has been added under (ii) if the rates remain unpaid on 21 February 2022.

 Can I speak to someone about my individual rates invoice?

-Yes - for Minor River and Drainage rates call Bay of Plenty Regional Council's Freephone 0800 884 880 and ask to speak to our rates team.
+Yes, for Minor River and Drainage Scheme rates please call Bay of Plenty Regional Council's Freephone 0800 884 880 and ask to speak to our rates team.